SB213wcsndm/AAE5303_assignment2_orbslam3_demo-/README.md

 Camera.p2: 0.00064
 Camera.k3: -0.0627

+# Camera resolution
 Camera.width: 2448
 Camera.height: 2048

+# Camera frames per second
 Camera.fps: 10.0

+# Color order of the images (0: BGR, 1: RGB.
+It is ignored if images are grayscale)
+Camera.RGB: 0

-Camera.RGB: 0  # OpenCV images are typically BGR by default
+# OpenCV images are typically BGR by default
 ```

 **Note on ORB-SLAM3 settings format**: